TZstatsADS/Fall2018-Project2-sec1proj2_grp7/README.md

-## Project Title "Foodie Safeguard"
+## Project Title "A Safeguard for Foodie to Explore Gourmet in NYC"
 Term: Fall 2018
 #################################################
 Final Version: [Project 2 by Group 7](https://xinrouli.shinyapps.io/where_to_party2/)